 - Write stories that recall humorous and favorite memories.

 - Read a book about pet loss.
-There are many books on this topic written especially for children.
+There are many books on children and pet loss.
 Visit your library or bookstore to explore.
-You’ll find some relevant books in "/store/store_books”>our bookstore.
+You’ll find some relevant books in “/store/store_books”>our bookstore.

 - Choose where to store an urn of the animal’s remains.